epicweb-dev/advanced-react-patterns/README.md

 ## Pre-Workshop Instructions/Requirements

-In order for us to maximize our efforts during the workshop, please complete the following things to prepare (the TV emoji 📺 indicates steps that are only necessary if the workshop is remote via Zoom):
+In order for us to maximize our efforts during the workshop, please complete the following things to prepare.

+- 📺 indicates steps that are only necessary if the workshop is remote via Zoom
+- 👋 indicates steps that are specific to the material for this workshop

-- [ ] Setup the project (follow the setup instructions below) (~5 minutes)
+- [ ] 👋 Setup the project (follow the setup instructions below) (~5 minutes)
 - [ ] 📺 Install and setup [Zoom](https://zoom.us) on the computer you will be
       using (~5 minutes)
 - [ ] 📺 Watch